artsy/eigen/docs/preferred_practices.md

 │   ├── YellowButton.tsx
 ├── …
 ```
-However, if we have a Button folder which only exports Button.tsx we write that with a capital letter.
+However, if we have a `Button` folder which exports only one button component, we write that with in **PascalCase**.

 ```
 ├── Button